Maria's Cookbook

 • 1 tablespoon dry white wine (optional)

-1. Heat the olive oil in a large skillet over medium heat until shimmering but not smoking.
+1. Heat the olive oil in a large skillet over medium heat until shimmering.

-2. Add the garlic slices and red pepper flakes to the skillet.
-Sauté gently, stirring frequently, until the garlic is golden and fragrant, about 1-2 minutes.
-Be careful not to burn the garlic.
+2. Add the garlic and pepper flakes and sauté gently, stirring, until the garlic is golden and fragrant, 1 to 2 minutes — do not let it burn.

-3. Increase the heat to medium-high and add the shrimp in a single layer.
-Season with salt and pepper to taste.
+3. Raise the heat to medium-high, add the shrimp in a single layer and season with salt and pepper.

-4. Cook the shrimp for 1-2 minutes on each side until they are pink and opaque.
+4. Cook 1 to 2 minutes per side, until pink and opaque.

-5. Add the lemon juice and white wine, if using, to the skillet.
-Cook for another 1 minute, scraping up any browned bits from the bottom of the pan.
+5. Add the lemon juice and the wine, if using, and cook 1 minute more, scraping up the browned bits.

 Tags: camarão à guilho